aiven/devportal/docs/products/clickhouse/howto/copy-data-across-instances.rst

 .. topic:: Results

-    Your data has been copied from the remote (source) server to the new (target) servier.
+    Your data has been copied from the remote (source) server to the new (target) server.